The Power of Two Matrices in Spectral Algorithms for Community Recovery: More than two communities

 \begin{proof}[Proof of Theorem \ref{thm:two-matrix-k-communities}] The argument is identical to the proof of Theorem~\ref{thm:two-matrix-two-vec}.
 We skip redoing all the details for general $k\geq 3$ and instead give an overview of the steps.

 Indeed, since $P \cdot \diag(\rho)$ has $k$ distinct, non-zero eigenvalues by our assumption, Lemma~\ref{edgeEigenvalue-general-k} implies that the eigenvalues of $\E[A(G,y)]$ are also distinct for sufficiently large $n$.
-Applying the entrywise bounds for the eigenvectors in Corollary~\ref{corollary:entrywise} holds for general $k$.
-The parameters \eqref{z-star-gen-k} and \eqref{z-star-gen-k-solution} are chosen in such a way that the approximating vector $\tau$ satisfies, with probability $1-o(1)$, for all $v\in [n]$,
+Applying the entrywise bounds for the eigenvectors in Corollary~\ref{corollary:entrywise}, holds for general $k$. {The parameters \eqref{z-star-gen-k} and \eqref{z-star-gen-k-solution} are chosen in such a way so that for some $s, \tilde{s} \in \{\pm 1\}^k$, for each community $i \in [k]$, the associated approximating vector $\tau^{(i)}$ satisfies